describo/describo.github.io/src/index.md

           to your needs.
         </p>
         <p>
-          In this image, a cultural collection profile is loaded which defines specific properties for files and a tabbed layout.
+          In this image, the RO Crate profile for data description is loaded.
         </p>
     </template>
     <template #content>